kaplan/BeercanCatalogApp/README.md

+# Beercan Catalog
-# TSL Webdev Class.
+## class CRUD learning in TSL Webdev Class.
 A project for learning CRUD and commiting to muscle memory.
 Based on Rxngif type-along being done in class.